March 21, 2023

 However, I've got a few thoughts on the implementation which I think can improve it a bit, related to the skip link target element.
 I posted some of these as a comment on the article, but…

-Some thoughts on CSS Tricks' "Deep Dive on Skipping to Content"
+Continue reading Some thoughts on CSS Tricks' "Deep Dive on Skipping to Content"